Wenzel/cmake_template_cpp/README.md

 add your sources in `src/`

-Edit `src/CMakeLists.txt` to create your executable/lib
+Edit `src/CMakeLists.txt` to create your executable / library

 Edit `CMakeLists.txt` to setup your project dependencies (Qt, Boost, ...)